Written by DiveThru Team

 They don’t have to be complex at all!
 Find one that really resonates with you and that you find helpful when you’re scared shitless.

-6. Remind Yourself That This Will Be Over Soon, Even Though It Feels Like Forever
+6. Remind Yourself That This Will Be Over Soon

 It feels like we’ve given you a million things to think about, but let’s add one more to the list, shall we?

-Panic attacks can last for several minutes at a time.
-It feels like they’re never going to end, which can be terrifying.
+A panic attack can last for several minutes at a time.
+But in the moment, it feels like it’s never going to end, which can be terrifying.

 Try to remember, panic attacks don’t last forever.
 If you’ve ever been through one before, think about how that one eventually came to an end.
 You made it to the other side, and you survived!